emartinpi/unit-test-e2e-environment/README.md

     $ npm install

-The command above  will install the next devDependencies of package.json file among the others:
+The command above  will install the next devDependencies from package.json file among the others:

 - [karma-chrome-launcher](https://github.com/karma-runner/karma-chrome-launcher), a plugin launcher for Chrome browser
 - [karma-phantomjs-launcher](https://github.com/karma-runner/karma-phantomjs-launcher), a plugin launcher for PhamtonJS browser